 Abnormal oscillation

-A phenomenon in electrical and electronic circuits where unexpected oscillation occurs at a certain frequency due to design or wiring defects, leading to functional issues.
-In amplifier circuits, this can happen when part of the output feeds back into the input, causing repeated amplification.
-Accurate design and wiring are important to prevent abnormal oscillations.
-As a countermeasure when oscillation does occur, changing the CL value of the component is one method.
-Also known as modulation disturbance.
+In electrical and electronic circuits, oscillations that were not originally expected may occur at certain frequencies due to design flaws or wiring defects, which can interfere with functionality.
+In amplification circuits, this may happen if part of the output feeds back into the input and is repeatedly amplified.
+Accurate design and wiring are important to prevent abnormal oscillation.
+As a countermeasure when it occurs, changing the CL value of the component is one method.
+This phenomenon is also called spurious oscillation.